learnedsystems/CEB/README.md

 sudo apt-get install graphviz
 ```

-And then go to <b> mlsys-1.ipynb </b> and execute the cells in order.
+And then go to any of the notebooks in <b> Notebooks/ </b> and execute the cells in order.

 ### PostgreSQL